tc39/proposal-regexp-unicode-property-escapes/README.md

     // Imagine there’s more code here to save this pattern to a file.
     ```

-    This approach results in optimal run-time performance, although the generated regular expressions tend to be fairly large in size (which could lead to performance problems on the web).
+    This approach results in optimal run-time performance, although the generated regular expressions tend to be fairly large in size (which could lead to load-time performance problems on the web).
 The biggest downside is that it requires a build script, which gets painful as the developer needs more Unicode-aware regular expressions.

 ## Proposed solution